semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ```

 :::info
 Taint propagators only work intra-procedurally, that is, within a function or method.
-You cannot use taint propagators to propagate taint across different functions/methods, that is the job of [inter-procedural analysis](#inter-procedural-analysis-pro).
+You cannot use taint propagators to propagate taint across different functions/methods.
+Use [inter-procedural analysis](#inter-procedural-analysis-pro).
 :::

 ### Understanding custom propagators